junbingliu007/java-testng-selenium-jenkens-allure/README.md

     }

     /**
-     * Execute JavaScript command on the current page
+     * Execute JavaScript command on the current page 执行 js 代码
      * @param script JavaScript code to execute
      * @param args Arguments that the JavaScript code might require
      * @return Object result of the script execution